TeamDev-IP/JxBrowser-Examples/tutorials/ai/mcp-devtools/README.md

 http://localhost:9222 must match the debugging URL used by JxBrowser.

-5. Save the config and ensure the **playwright** MCP server is enabled and running.
-You should see a green dot next to the MCP server name in the **MCP Tools** section.
+5. Save the config and ensure the **playwright** MCP server is enabled.

 ### Claude Desktop